Zoning Ordinance Rewrite

 - The rewrite project, which kicked off in September 2019, is expected to take approximately 24 months.

-- The Zoning Ordinance Committee will serve as a sounding board throughout the Zoning Ordinance Rewrite process.
+- The Zoning Ordinance Committee will serve as a sounding board throughout the Zoning Ordinance Rewrite process and is currently reviewing draft content.

 - Input from the Board of Supervisors, advisory bodies, various departments and community and professional groups will also be factored into the final product.